Penn Battle III vs Daiwa BG: What Are The Differences, And Which Is Best To Buy?

 Rotors

-The Daiwa uses their synthetic Air Rotor system to take out the weight, delivering a more balanced, lighter crank.
+The Daiwa uses its synthetic Air Rotor system to take out the weight, delivering a more balanced, lighter crank.

 Drag